freeipa/freeipa/workshop.rst

 .. _mod_lookup_identity: http://www.adelton.com/apache/mod_lookup_identity/

-mod_lookup_identity retrieves user attributes from SSSD (via D-BUS).
+mod_lookup_identity retrieves user attributes from SSSD (via D-Bus).
 Edit ``/etc/sssd/sssd.conf``; enable the SSSD ``ifp`` *InfoPipe* responder, permit the ``apache`` user to query it, and configure the attributes to expose.
 Add the following configuration to